VideoBatch/VideoBatchStarter/VideoBatchApp/README.md

 - **Output Window** - ✅ Implemented
   - Toggles the Output Window visibility
-  - Shows processing logs and status
+  - Shows processing logs and status messages from the application.
+Useful for seeing what the app is doing or if errors occur.
   - Supports docking, floating, and closing
   - Menu state syncs with panel visibility